tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 but unlike most words
 they are bound by certain rules that describe how they must be used.

+Grammar rules tell us how to arrange and inflect words to make proper sentences.
+Obviously, the rules weren't created in advance, before the language was spoken, therefore it's better to think of them as
+"common speech patterns that native speakers find acceptable."
+Besides, no language is fixed, and all languages change over time, and the rules may change too.

 ## The role of grammar study

 > Grammar guides are for making it easier to understand things, not to learn how to say them.